Tim Christensen

-Tim Christensen (born 2 July 1974 in Copenhagen) is a Danish singer-songwriter and multi-instrumentalist.
-He is known both as the singer, guitarist and songwriter of the Danish alternative rock band Dizzy Mizz Lizzy (1988–1998, 2010, 2014–current) and as a solo artist.
+Tim Christensen (born 2 July 1974) is a Danish singer-songwriter and multi-instrumentalist.
+He is known as the singer, guitarist and songwriter of the Danish alternative rock band Dizzy Mizz Lizzy (1988–1998, 2010, 2014–current) and as a solo artist.
 Since 2014, he has primarily focused on Dizzy Mizz Lizzy.

 Christensen's solo career spans four studio albums, two EPs, and two live DVDs.
 It is characterized as rock music with pop and folk influences.
 His biggest musical influences include The Beatles, Led Zeppelin, Nick Drake, Neil Young, Paul McCartney, The Zombies, Cheap Trick, XTC, Crowded House, Jellyfish and Elliott Smith.

 Career

 Early years (1974–1982)

-At the age of two or three, Christensen was already fond of his father's LP records of The Beatles.
+Christensen was born in Copenhagen, and became fond of his father's LP records of The Beatles as a small child.
 He was six years old when John Lennon was murdered, and many documentaries and performances of The Beatles appeared on television.
 Christensen was impressed by how The Beatles played, which inspired him to start playing on his father's acoustic guitar.
 He received his first guitar from a distant uncle.

 Christensen's parents were divorced, and his half-sister lived up in North Denmark.
 His family wasn't very wealthy, but when he was eight years old, his father received a one-time sum of money and gave Christensen two choices: either to build a pool in the back yard or to go on vacation to Lennon's hometown of Liverpool and to the legendary Abbey Road Studios in London.
 Christensen chose the latter, and recalls that this was the only time his family went on a vacation.
 At that age he also played in a children's rock band that performed at schools and he started writing his own songs.

 Playing the guitar felt natural to Christensen, and he did not feel like taking lessons and having to practice "stupid children's songs".
 However, at the recreation center in Espergærde he met Bent, a musician who practiced there and became a sort of mentor to Christensen.
 He arranged that Christensen was allowed to play in the basement of the recreation center and start the children's rock band Crep, which he formed with some friends in 1982.
 They released a three-track recording in 1985 called En aften i fredagscafeen (An evening at Friday Café) and recorded a 4-song demo.
 Crep disbanded when Christensen's family moved from the village of Espergærde to the Valby district of Copenhagen in 1988.
 He received his first Fender Stratocaster as a gift.